kojan00/Hospital-Spring-REST/README.md

 # Hospital-Spring-REST
-Simple hospital system made with SpringBoot as a RESTful API This project was made as a demonstration project for the needs of student internship at SerengetiTech.
+Simple hospital system made with SpringBoot as a RESTful API.
+This project was made as a demonstration project for the needs of student internship at SerengetiTech.

 This project simulates simple hospital.
 Patient can schedule an appointment, after appointment is done doctor writes an examination report, prescribes a therapy if needed (and needed medications).